 A proxy server is a computer that acts as a middleman between your computer and the web servers you wish to access.
 It redirects the client’s network traffic, allowing you to make an indirect connection to the online resource you want to access.

 This method of requesting the data helps hide your actual internet activity by cloaking your online requests and where the information is retrieved from.
-This can assist you in China in accessing Gmail and other blocked content by simply cloaking the activity.
+This can assist you in accessing Gmail and other blocked content in China by simply cloaking the activity.

 While using a proxy server is a proven way to access blocked websites when behind the Great Firewall, Chinese officials have become much better at detecting proxy server usage and have become even better at blocking it.